 - This is the oldest solution for laser hair reduction and is still widely used.
 The pain level is lower compared to other solutions, but only works well on light skin colors.
 This laser is unique in that it can target blonde and thin hair, not solely dark, thick hair.

-- The Alexandrite laser is deemed as the fastest laser for LHR and targets the melanin in the skin.
+- The Alexandrite laser is considered the fastest laser for LHR and targets the melanin in the skin.
 This laser uses radiation that passes through an alexandrite crystal to eliminate hair growth.
 The down side to this solution is that it truly only works best on light to olive skin tones and is quite painful.